bundle config

 skip those groups.

-The canonical form of this configuration is "without"
+The canonical form of this configuration is "without".
+To

 convert the canonical form to the environment variable form, capitalize